in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ![Image](/images/SpringBootRestService-ProjectStructure.png "Spring Boot Rest Services - Project Structure")

-We want to create a unit test for `StudentController` which is a Rest Controller. `StudentController` exposes two service methods - one Get and one Post.
-We will write unit tests for both these service methods.
+We want to write a unit test for the 'StudentController' Rest Controller.
+The 'StudentController' class offers two service methods: Get and Post.
+Unit tests will be written for both of these service methods.

 In the unit test

 - We will mock out the StudentService using Mockito
 - We will use Mock MVC framework to launch only StudentController.

-A key part of unit testing is to restrict the scope to a minimum.
-In this unit test, we want to test only the methods in `StudentController`.
+A critical component of unit testing is keeping the scope as small as possible.
+We only want to test the methods in 'StudentController' in this unit test.

 ## Overview